StevenWeathers/thunderdome-planning-poker/docs/CONFIGURATION.md

 ### Database configuration

-Thunderdome uses a Postgres database to store all data, the following configuration options exist:
+Thunderdome uses a Postgres (13 is the minimum required version) database to store all data, the following configuration options exist:

 | Option                     | Environment Variable | Description                                                                  | Default Value |
 | -------------------------- | -------------------- |------------------------------------------------------------------------------|---------------|